 Monarch Magic in Ames Was a Day of Adventurous Fun!

-Over 300 individuals were in attendance and participated in diverse activities that ranged from an obstacle course and other activities where kids had fun while learning caterpillar and pollinator survival tactics to helping local scientists and naturalists weigh, measure, tag, and release monarchs.
+Over 300 individuals were in attendance and participated in diverse activities that ranged from navigating an obstacle course where kids had fun while learning caterpillar and pollinator survival tactics to helping local scientists and naturalists weigh, measure, tag, and release monarchs.
 One hundred and forty-six monarchs were tagged during the event.

 Besides the primary goal of tagging monarchs to aid in tracking their migration to Mexico, pollinator education was front and center as well.
 Raising Readers in Story County gave away over 200 pollinator-themed books.
-Other partners like Story County Conservation, the Iowa Monarch Conservation Consortium, Iowa State University Extension and Outreach /4-H Youth Development, and Bird Friendly Iowa shared their knowledge throughout the delightful adventure had by all.
+Other partners like Story County Conservation, the Iowa Monarch Conservation Consortium, Iowa State University Extension and Outreach /4-H Youth Development, and Bird Friendly Iowa shared their knowledge throughout the delightful adventure.

 Monarch being release after tagging during Monarch Magic event.